Scot 'dies while taking selfie on German motorway'

 A Scottish tourist has died after being hit by a car while reportedly taking a selfie in the middle of a German motorway.

-The 22-year-old was struck by an Audi A6 on the autobahn while taking photos with his friends in Gudow in Lauenburg, around 30 miles outside Hamburg.
+The 22-year-old, who has been named as Dean Steele from Uddingston, South Lanarkshire, was struck by an Audi A6 on the autobahn while taking photos with his friends in Gudow in Lauenburg, around 30 miles outside Hamburg.

 Police said they had spoken to "several witnesses" who reported seeing the man and his two companions in the central reservation of the motorway, "apparently making cell phone pictures of themselves".